 Katie grew up in Lexington, Virginia where she was exposed to a rich background of disciplines and training styles.
 She took her first riding lesson at age 10, although her obsession with horses began much younger.
 She experienced western riding, side-saddle, jumping, fox hunting, and eventually discovered eventing through her local Pony Club.
 She went on to work in the horse industry from working student to barn manager to rider positions in the eventing and hunt world until she discovered her true passion, dressage.

 Katie began studying with classical dressage master, Charles de Kunffy, and eventually found her way to FEI trainer, Jessica Jo Tate, whom she considers her mentor.
 She worked for JJ for several years before branching out on her own.
 Katie also gained valuable experience working for an equine vet practice while building her training clientele and managing her own barn.
-Her training business is now based at Rockland Stables in Westminster, Maryland.
+Her training business is now based at Woodvale Farms in Frederick, Maryland.